-The best Discover balance transfer promotion right now is 0% for 14 months, with an introductory balance transfer fee of 3% and a regular APR of 11.99% - 22.99% (V).
-The Discover it Cash, Discover it Chrome and NHL Discover it cards are the best Discover cards for balance transfers because all three offer this 0% for 14 months deal to new applicants.
+The best Discover balance transfer promotion right now is 0% intro for 14 months, with an introductory balance transfer fee of 3% (up to 5% after that) and a regular APR of 11.99% - 22.99% Variable.
+The Discover it Cash Back, Discover it chrome and NHL® Discover it® cards are the best Discover cards for balance transfers because all three offer this intro APR of 0% for 14 months to new applicants (followed by the standard variable rate).
 All three cards also have $0 annual fees and require good credit or better for approval, so rewards will have to be the tiebreaker in terms of choosing which Discover card to transfer a balance to.

 If you’re going to transfer a balance to a Discover card, the best card to use is the Discover it Balance Transfer card, when it’s available.
 The Discover Balance Transfer credit card offered an introductory APR of 0% for 18 months on balance transfers.